 How Hard Are the Questions in the Math Section of the ACT vs. SAT?

 It is worth noting that you will have a 5% better chance of guessing the correct answer on the majority of the SAT math questions because they are multiple choice with four options instead of five.
-However, 13 grid-in questions have no choices and are nearly impossible to guess correctly.
+However, SPR questions have no choices and are nearly impossible to guess correctly.

 Which Math Section Is Better for Me: ACT or SAT?

-If you have a strong grasp of higher math formulas and concepts, prefer straightforward questions, and like to use a calculator, then the ACT is better for you.
+If you have a strong grasp of higher math formulas and concepts and prefer straightforward questions, then the ACT is better for you.
 If you have a broader but less deep understanding of math and have a hard time remembering formulas, then consider the SAT.

 5. What Are the Differences Between the ACT and SAT Essay Sections?

 The essay section of both the ACT and SAT is the written portion of each exam that tests your ability to read, analyze, and create or explain an argument.
-While the essay is optional for those taking the ACT, the SAT Essay is no longer offered, except when given as part of a state’s accountability assessment program, and it does not affect the scores you receive in the other test sections.
+While the essay is optional for those taking the ACT, the SAT optional essay is only offered as part of a state’s accountability assessment program, and it does not affect the scores you receive in the other test sections.
 While you do not have to write the essay on either test, many selective schools require it.
 Speak with a Shorelight advisor if you have any questions regarding essay requirements for admission to your preferred universities.

 Here is what the essay sections of the ACT and the SAT are like.